 The hallmark of the early Commonwealth Club was studies on a variety of topics, some reflecting a social concern (child labor–1906; Indian rights–1909; air pollution–1913) and others that led to social change and state legislation (civil service processes–1904; California banking laws–1908; selection of jurors–1920; the public defender's office–1932).

-Throughout its history, the Club has benefited from a steady stream of national and international political and social celebrities who have appeared before the organization, beginning with Theodore Roosevelt in 1911.
+Throughout its history, the Club has benefited from a steady stream of national and international political and social notables who have appeared before the organization, beginning with Theodore Roosevelt in 1911.

 In 1924, the advent of radio presented new opportunities to take The Commonwealth Club outside of the Bay Area with a statewide radio broadcast.
 In the 1950s, the radio show broadened beyond California, and now is carried on more than 230 radio stations across the country.